caoccao/Javet/README.rst

 If you like my work, please **Star** this project.
 And, you may follow me `@sjtucaocao <https://twitter.com/sjtucaocao>`_, or visit http://caoccao.blogspot.com/.
 And the official support channel is at `discord <https://discord.gg/R4vvKU96gw>`_.

-💖 If you use Mac OS (x86_64), please be aware that the Mac OS (x86_64) build will discontinue anytime because I'm no longer able to build new versions of V8 with my `MacBook Air mid-2012 <https://caoccao.blogspot.com/2021/09/macbook-air-mid-2012-from-lion-to-mojave.html>`_.
-Please `donate <https://opencollective.com/javet>`_ to support me purchasing a new Mac OS (x86_64) device.
-Or, if you have a retired Mac OS (x86_64) device and are fine with mailing it to me, that will also be great.
+💖 If you like my work, please `donate <https://opencollective.com/javet>`_ to support me.
+If you have a retired Mac OS (x86_64) device and are fine with mailing it to me, that will be great because I don't have such device to support the community.
 Thank you for supporting Javet.

-💖 If you use Mac OS (arm64), I bought an M2 device and now am able to build it.

 Major Features
 ==============